- Complete Guide

 A third-party application like GIMP or Adobe Photoshop can be invaluable in adjusting, cropping, or formatting your images.
 We have some artwork tips for creating images with transparent masks.

-For Space, some images need touch-up in Adobe Photoshop.
+For creating Space from scratch, some images might need touching-up in Adobe Photoshop.
 Planets and some incomplete spheres need alpha masks.
 The icon needs sizing at 512x512 pixels, with an alpha mask too.

 Organizing assets on disk / Setting up your folders